amhammett/sunflower-migrations/README.md

 ### how does it work?

-1. git clone repo
+1. git-clone-repo
-2. copy to target
+2. deploy-micro-services
-3. clear cache
+3. clear-cache
+4. verify-micro-services-deployment
-4. test (add random string value in step 1 or 2, check for string value)
+  - (add random string value in step 1 or 2, check for string value)

 enable-site-maintenance.yml